 In the 1989 local-government reforms, Whangamōmona was allocated to the Manawatū–Wanganui region.
-Locals, whose land communication was entirely with Stratford and the rest of Taranaki, decided to ‘secede’, declaring the town an independent republic.
-Since then the biennial republic day – seen here in 1992 – has been a great occasion in the township and draws visitors from far afield.
+Locals, whose land communication was entirely with Stratford and the rest of Taranaki, decided to ‘secede’, and declared the town an independent republic.
+Since then the biennial republic day – seen here in 1992 – has been a great occasion in the township and drawn visitors from far afield.

 Te whakamahi i tēnei tūemi